Monte Cook Games Fan Use Policy

 We want you to be able to build web sites and some game aids in support of Monte Cook Games, and to feel comfortable that you’re not going to get into some sort of trouble for it.
 Here’s what we allow without any additional approval (but there are some conditions, below, so make sure you read those too):

-Images and artwork, so long as the following text is legible on or immediately adjacent to the image: TM and © 2013 Monte Cook Games, LLC.
+- Images and artwork, so long as you don’t alter or combine them, and that the following text is legible on or immediately adjacent to the image: TM and © 2014 Monte Cook Games, LLC.
 You can find a number of pre-approved images and logos, with the legal line already in place, here.
 When you use these images, the notice must be visible and legible, so if you crop or reduce the size of the image, you may need to add the legal line again.